The Woman in White (novel)

 and as he points out in his preamble: "the story here presented will be told by more than one pen, as the story of an offence against the laws is told in Court by more than one witness".
-Collins also drew on memories of his father, the artist William Collins, in the creation of drawing master Walter Hartright, and populates his story with a number of Italian characters, likely inspired by two years spent in Italy during childhood.
+Collins also drew on memories of his father, the artist William Collins, in the creation of drawing master Walter Hartright, and populates his story with a number of Italian characters, likely inspired by the two years he spent in Italy during his childhood.

 In 2003, Robert McCrum writing for The Observer listed The Woman in White number 23 in "the top 100 greatest novels of all time", and the novel was listed at number 77 on the BBC's survey The Big Read.

 Plot

 Walter Hartright, a young art teacher, encounters and gives directions to a mysterious and distressed woman dressed entirely in white, lost in London; he later learns she has escaped from an asylum.
 Soon afterwards, he travels to Limmeridge House in Cumberland, having been hired as a drawing teacher on the recommendation of his friend, Pesca, an Italian language teacher.
 The Limmeridge household comprises the invalid Frederick Fairlie and Walter's students: Laura Fairlie, Mr. Fairlie's niece, and Marian Halcombe, her devoted half-sister.
 Walter realises that Laura bears an astonishing resemblance to the woman in white, who is known to the household by the name of Anne Catherick, a mentally disabled child who formerly lived near Limmeridge and was devoted to Laura's mother, who first dressed her in white.

 Walter Hartright's first encounter with 'The Woman in White'.
 Illustration by Thomas Eyre Macklin.

 Over the next few months, Walter and Laura fall in love, despite Laura's betrothal to Sir Percival Glyde, Baronet.
 Upon realising this, Marian advises Walter to leave Limmeridge.
-Laura receives an anonymous letter warning her against marrying Glyde.
-Walter deduces that Anne has sent the letter and encounters her again in Cumberland; he becomes convinced that Glyde originally placed Anne in the asylum.
-Despite the misgivings of the family lawyer over the financial terms of the marriage settlement, which will give the entirety of Laura's fortune to Glyde if she dies without leaving an heir, and Laura's confession that she loves another man, Laura and Glyde marry in December 1849 and travel to Italy for six months.
+Laura receives an anonymous letter warning her against marrying Sir Percival.
+Walter deduces that Anne has sent the letter and encounters her again in Cumberland; he becomes convinced that Sir Percival originally placed Anne in the asylum.
+Despite the misgivings of the family lawyer over the financial terms of the marriage settlement, which will give the entirety of Laura's fortune to Sir Percival if she dies without leaving an heir, and Laura's confession that she loves another man, Laura and Sir Percival marry in December 1849 and travel to Italy for six months.
 Concurrently, Walter joins an expedition to Honduras.